 After that we were silent, but it didn’t last long.

 “Anna was in the room when they stole the picture from my bag.
 She saw it too and when I entered the room she was already crying.”
-Summer told me with an emotionally drained tone.
+Summer told me, emotionally drained.
 “She just stood there, unable to stop what was inevitably going to happen.
 It’s true she was a bitch before, but she was the only one who didn’t scream in my face that I was a beggar.”

 “Don’t do this Summer, don’t get your hopes up just to be disappointed in the end.
 It has clearly happened a lot of times before and I don’t want to see you cry ever again over those motherfuckers.”
 I emphasised the last word to make her realised how vile those people were.